An Australian High School Is Letting All Genders Wear Dresses and Christians Are Upset

 Videos by VICE

-From now on, students will be free to use whichever uniform or bathroom matches their gender identity.
-They could already do both of those things before the policy was officially changed, but now they’re saved the trouble of seeking formal permission from administration, which Newtown student Jo Dwyer called a “long and difficult process” in an interview with the Age.
+From now on, students will be free to use whatever uniform or bathroom matches their gender identity.
+They could already do both of those things before the policy was officially changed, but they’re now saved the trouble of seeking formal permission from administration, which Newtown student Jo Dwyer called a “long and difficult process” in an interview with the Age.

-Speaking to VICE, the New South Wales Department of Education explained that the uniform itself hasn’t changed, it’s simply been made genderless.
+Speaking to VICE, the New South Wales Department of Education explained that the uniform itself hasn’t changed.
+It’s simply been made genderless.
 “Students can wear any part of the available uniform options,” a spokesperson told us.
-Similarly, Newton’s bathroom policy hasn’t formally changed from that already in place across NSW, it’s just more explicit.
+Similarly, Newton’s bathroom policy hasn’t formally changed from that already in place across NSW.
+It’s just more explicit.
 “Usually, students should not be required to use the toilets and change rooms used by persons of the sex they were assigned at birth if they identify as a different gender,” the spokesperson said.
-Newtown’s just taken the grey area out of the state’s policy, by making it clear students are completely free to use the bathroom of their choice.
+Newtown has just taken the gray area out of the state’s policy, by making it clear students are completely free to use the bathroom of their choice.

 The move makes sense coming from Newtown, given it’s one of the most progressive schools in the country.
-You might remember when its students were sent to meet then Prime Minister Tony Abbott, and completely shredded him in a Q and A session—”Not saying that I don’t trust you, just wondering why a man is the Minister for Women?”
+You might remember when its students were sent to meet then Prime Minister Tony Abbott and completely shredded him in a Q & A session—”Not saying that I don’t trust you, just wondering why a man is the minister for women?”

 Not that the NSW Department of Education is particularly bothered by these sorts of opinions.
-When VICE asked the Department to comment, a spokesperson said that as a matter of course they “don’t respond to third parties” and stressed “we do not comment on that organization.”
+When VICE asked the department to comment, a spokesperson said that as a matter of course it doesn’t “respond to third parties” and stressed “we do not comment on that organization.”

 Follow Isabelle on Twitter.